 Since 1983, high tech jobs in the United States (and globally) have shown substantial growth.
 In addition to paying well, these positions are key in the changing economy of the 21st Century.
-Projections for future growth indicate that hardware, software, and applications for information technology will continue to have a substantial impact on employment opportunities in the United States through at least 2017.
+Projections for future growth indicate that hardware, software, and applications for information technology will continue to have a substantial impact on employment opportunities.

-Estimates for 2006 through 2014 project that high technology employment will reach 21.5 million workers... nearly 16% of the 136 million total persons employed in non-farm wage and salary jobs.
+Estimates project that high technology employment will reach 21.5 million workers... nearly 16% of the 136 million total persons employed in non-farm wage and salary jobs.
 High tech occupations will continue to offer above average salaries.
-In 2003 median weekly salary for workers in technology occupations ranged between $713-$1,794, which was more than the median for all occupations ($597).
-3
+Median weekly salary for workers in technology occupations has ranged between $924-$2,165, which was more than the median for all occupations ($688).

 Whats ahead?
-Between 2004-2014, the number of computer specialists (researchers, scientists and engineers) is projected to increase by more than two-thirds, adding two million new jobs, or 9% of all projected growth during this segment.
+The number of computer specialists (researchers, scientists and engineers) is projected to increase by more than two-thirds, adding two million new jobs, or 9% of all projected growth during this segment.

 However, over the last ten years, the number of engineering degrees awarded in the U.S. has declined, while the number grows every year in India and Asia.
 Engineering undergraduates in Asia, with a ratio of about 42% women, are eager to take on a rigorous curriculum and learn engineering, which they see as a path of upward mobility and financial stability.